Wensber/TextTheSpire/README.md

 If you are visually impaired you will likely need help with setting this up.

 Step 1: Make sure you have all of the requirements.
 Base Mod and Mod the Spire simply need to be subscribed to in the Steam Workshop.
-CommunicationMod.jar and TextTheSpire.jar need to be placed in the Slay the Spire's mod directory.
+CommunicationMod.jar and TextTheSpire.jar need to be placed in the Slay the Spire's mod directory located at Steam\steamapps\common\SlayTheSpire\mods.
-It is located at Steam\steamapps\common\SlayTheSpire\mods.
 If the folder does not exist create it.

 Step 2: You should see a file called mts-launcher.jar in the Slay the Spire main directory.
 Create a shortcut of this.
 This is the easy way to open Slay the Spire with mods.